burningwave/tools/README.md

 InetAddress inetAddress = InetAddress.getByName("my.hostname.one");
 ```

-You can also define a new custom Resolver by implementing the **`org.burningwave.tools.net.HostResolver`** interface:
+You can also define a new custom resolver by implementing the **`org.burningwave.tools.net.HostResolver`** interface:
 ```java
 //Installing the host resolvers HostResolutionRequestInterceptor.INSTANCE.install(